yssource/crp/src/idioms/constructors/copy_and_move_constructors.md

 ```

 For situations where something like a user-defined copy assignment could avoid
 allocations, the `Clone` trait has an additional method called `clone_from`.
+The
-The method is usually automatically defined, but can be overridden when
+method is automatically defined, but can be overridden when implementing the
-implementing the `Clone` trait to provide an efficient implementation.
+`Clone` trait to provide an efficient implementation.

 The method is not used for normal assignments, but can be explicitly used in
 situations where the performance of the assignment is significant and would be